 the promise to mail a payment on a penalty assessment; and

 does not include a conditional discharge as provided in Section 31-20-13 NMSA 1978 or a deferred sentence when the terms of the deferred sentence are met.
 (66-1-4.3 NMSA 1978)

+12-1-35 CREDENTIAL HOLDER.
+“Credential Holder” means a person who has been issued a physical or an electronic credential.
+(66-1-4.3 NMSA 1978)

-12-1-35 CROSSWALK.
+12-1-36 CROSSWALK.
 “Crosswalk” means:

-That part of a street at an intersection included within the connections of the lateral lines of the sidewalks on opposite sides of the street measured from the curbs or, in the absence of curbs, from the edges of the traversable roadway.
+Part of a roadway at an intersection included within the connections of the lateral lines of the sidewalks on opposite sides of the street measured from the curbs or, in the absence of curbs, from the edges of the traversable roadway.

 Any portion of a street at an intersection or elsewhere distinctly indicated for pedestrian crossing by lines or other markings on the surface.
 (66-1-4.3 NMSA 1978)